robbrucks/AltairDuino-How-To/Basics.md

        10nnnnnn) [load memory page, nnnnnn=file number]
        11nnnnnn) [save memory page, nnnnnn=file number]

+* The zeros and ones represent the binary code to set on switches A7 through A0 to select the program to load and run.
+* The "Calculator", "Kill-the-Bit", and "Pong (LEDs)" programs use the front display panel as the interface, the rest require using a serial terminal interface.
+* The last three programs listed are special-use programs for reading hex data into memory, and to save memory to a file, or to load memory from a file.

-### Run a built-in ROM-Based Binary programs
+### Run a built-in ROM-Based Binary program

-       Hold the STOP switch up and press the RESET switch up Set switches A15 thru A8 down
+      Hold the STOP switch up and press the RESET switch up Set switches A15 thru A8 to zero (down)
-       Set switches A7 thru A0 to correspond to binary program number above (0=down, 1=up) Press AUX1 down
+      Set switches A7 thru A0 to correspond to binary program number listed above (0=down, 1=up) Press AUX1 down (the left AUX switch)

+## Built-in BASIC Programs
+* Only a handful of the included programs will run under 4k Basic, most require 16k Basic to be used.
+* A BASIC interpreter is required to be loaded and running before these programs can be loaded.

-## List the built-in ROM-Based BASIC Programs
+### List the built-in ROM-Based BASIC Programs
+* Load the 16k ROM Basic Binary Program

-       Hold STOP and press RESET up
-       Set switches A15 thru A8 off (down)
+       Hold the STOP switch up and press the RESET switch up Set switches A15 thru A8 to zero (down)
        Set switches A7 thru A0 to `00 000 110`
        Press AUX1 down
        Press `ENTER` at the `MEMORY SIZE?` prompt
-       Type the letter `O` (for an Okidata printer) and press `ENTER` at the `LINEPRINTER?` prompt Set switches A15 to A0 off (down)
+       Type the letter `O` (for an Okidata printer) and press `ENTER` at the `LINEPRINTER?` prompt You are now running 16k Basic

+* List the BASIC Programs available in ROM

+       Set switches A15 to A0 to zero (down)
-       Press AUX2 down
+       Press AUX2 down to list the available programs

 * This prints a list of available ROM-Based BASIC Programs